Nago2020/Melala.site/content/authors/admin/_index.md

 I am interested in statistics and data science, and I enjoy playing with data to generate data-driven decisions.

-I am a statistical consultant at the Data Science Institute (DSI), Uhasselt, Belgium.
+I am a statistical consultant at the Data Science Institute (DSI), Hasselt University, Belgium.
 At DSI, I have worked with pharmaceutical companies, hospitals, and industries to design and execute studies, calculate sample sizes for different study designs, propose new statistical methods, conduct data analysis, and write R programs and statistical reports.

 <!--I have gained the following experience during my tenure at DSI:  Clinical study protocol writing, Sample size calculations for  superiority, non-inferiority and equivalence trials, Adaptive clinical trials, and statistical methods for drug discovery. -->